 Sudanese Prime Minister Meets Qatar's Ambassador

-(MENAFN- Gulf Times) HE Prime Minister of the sisterly Republic of the Sudan Dr. Kamil Idris met with Ambassador of the State of Qatar to the Sudan, Mohammed bin Ibrahim Al Sada.
+HE Prime Minister of the sisterly Republic of the Sudan Dr. Kamil Idris met with HE Ambassador of the State of Qatar to the Sudan, Mohammed bin Ibrahim Al Sada.

 During the meeting, they discussed cooperation relations between the two countries.